TormodLandet/Ocellaris/documentation/user_guide/user_guide.rst

 Coded boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-An example of coded boundary conditions can be the following which applies the
+An example of coded boundary conditions can be seen in the the following which
-analytical Taylor-Green vortex solution to a rectangle mesh with side lengths
+applies the analytical Taylor-Green vortex solution as Dirichlet conditions:
-2.0 in each direction:

 .. code-block:: yaml